fvaleri/strimzi-debugging/sessions/004/README.md

   - my-mysql.testdb.customers
 ```

-Debezium configuration is specific to each connector and documented in details.
+Debezium configuration is specific to each connector and it is documented in details.
 In this case, MySQL user must have
 appropriate permissions on all databases for which the connector captures changes.
 The value for the `server_id` must be
 unique for each server and replication client in MySQL cluster.
-Also note that we are externalizing the connector
+Also note that we are externalizing some connector
-configuration, specifically username and password.
+configurations, specifically username and password.

 ```sh
 $ kubectl get cm my-mysql-init -o yaml | yq e '.data'